Slamtec/py_aurora_remote/docs/controller.md

     ConnectionError: If not connected to a device
     AuroraSDKError: If cancellation operation fails

+**require_local_relocalization**(self, center_pose, search_radius, timeout_ms)

+Require the device to perform local relocalization within a specified area.

+This method is more efficient than global relocalization as it searches only within a limited area around the specified center pose.

+Args:
+    center_pose: Center pose for the search area.
+Can be:
+        - PoseSE3 object
+        - Tuple of (position, quaternion) where:
+          * position is (x, y, z)
+          * quaternion is (qx, qy, qz, qw) search_radius (float): Search radius in meters timeout_ms (int): Timeout in milliseconds (default: 5000)

+Returns:
+    bool: True if relocalization was successful, False otherwise

+Raises:
+    ConnectionError: If not connected to a device
+    AuroraSDKError: If local relocalization operation fails

+Example:
+    center = ((1.0, 2.0, 0.0), (0.0, 0.0, 0.0, 1.0))
+    sdk.controller.require_local_relocalization(center, search_radius=5.0)

+**require_local_map_merge**(self, center_pose, search_radius, timeout_ms)

+Require the device to perform local map merge within a specified area.

+This merges map segments within a specified area around the center pose.

+Args:
+    center_pose: Center pose for the merge area.
+Can be:
+        - PoseSE3 object
+        - Tuple of (position, quaternion) where:
+          * position is (x, y, z)
+          * quaternion is (qx, qy, qz, qw) search_radius (float): Search radius in meters timeout_ms (int): Timeout in milliseconds (default: 5000)

+Returns:
+    bool: True if map merge was successful, False otherwise

+Raises:
+    ConnectionError: If not connected to a device
+    AuroraSDKError: If local map merge operation fails

+Example:
+    center = ((1.0, 2.0, 0.0), (0.0, 0.0, 0.0, 1.0))
+    sdk.controller.require_local_map_merge(center, search_radius=5.0)

+**get_last_relocalization_status**(self, timeout_ms)

+Get the last relocalization status from the device.

+Args:
+    timeout_ms (int): Timeout in milliseconds (default: 1000)

+Returns:
+    int: Relocalization status value:
+        - DEVICE_RELOCALIZATION_STATUS_NONE (0)
+        - DEVICE_RELOCALIZATION_STATUS_IN_PROGRESS (1)
+        - DEVICE_RELOCALIZATION_STATUS_SUCCEED (2)
+        - DEVICE_RELOCALIZATION_STATUS_FAILED (3)

+Raises:
+    ConnectionError: If not connected to a device
+    AuroraSDKError: If failed to query relocalization status

+Example:
+    from slamtec_aurora_sdk.data_types import DEVICE_RELOCALIZATION_STATUS_SUCCEED
+    status = sdk.controller.get_last_relocalization_status()
+    if status == DEVICE_RELOCALIZATION_STATUS_SUCCEED:
+        print("Relocalization succeeded!")

 **require_map_reset**(self, timeout_ms)

 Require the device to reset its map.